-a) HC engages independent solicitors to provide client referrals.
+- a.
+HC engages independent solicitors to provide client referrals.
 HC may receive such client referrals from Zoe Financial, Inc. through its participation in the Zoe Advisor Network (ZAN).
 If a client is referred to HC by a solicitor, it is disclosed to the client in writing by the solicitor and HC pays for this service out of its own funds.
 Clients referred to HC by a solicitor will not be charged any fees or costs in excess of HC's standard fee scheduled offered to other clients.
-Further information on HC solicitor's arrangements is available in Item 14 of this Brochure.
+Further information on HC solicitor's arrangements is available in Item 14 of this Brochure. - b.
+On January 1, 2023, HC closed an acquisition of Davis & Seiley Wealth Management (David & Seiley) a Registered Investment Advisor located in San Diego, CA. This brochure has been updated to reflect changes related to that transaction. - c.
+In consideration of the expansion of HC's business and diversity of legacy fee schedules employed by past and future merger partners, HC has amended its fee disclosure information in Part 4 of this brochure to reflect the range of fees charged. - d.
+HC typically assesses client fees quarterly in advance.
+However, it will now charge client fees on grandfathered Davis & Seiley accounts monthly, in advance.